How a financial plan can provide a roadmap to your future success

 Once you have an idea of your goals and how much money you will need to set aside to accomplish them, your next step of financial planning will be to identify the steps that you will need to meet each goal and to write your financial plan.

-Create your plan in order to meet your goals
+Create your financial plan in order to meet your goals

 When you create a financial plan, you will need to write separate plans that will be included in the comprehensive financial plan.
 A good financial plan should address your savings, investments, tax strategies, risk strategies, and how your assets will be handled if you become incapacitated or pass away.
-Here is a review of each of these components in a financial plan example to give you a better idea of how they should work.
+Here is a review of each of these components in a financial plan.

 1. Savings plan